ryangerardwilson/rtutor/courses/python.md

     # training data (rows) each tree gets to munch on.
 Usually between 0.5 and
     # 1.0, it's like randomly sampling without replacement for each boosting round.
     # - Low subsample (e.g., 0.5-0.8): Grabs a chunk of data per tree, injecting
     #   randomness to prevent overfitting.
-It's stochastic gradient boosting in
-    #   disguise - trees see different views, making the ensemble tougher and less
+Makes the ensemble tougher and less
     #   biased to outliers.
     # - High subsample (close to 1.0): Uses almost all data each time - more
     #   accurate per tree, but risks memorizing noise if your dataset's messy.
 Use